debbarni-8/A-SLCNN-for-AMR-in-UAV-based-6G-Wireless-Network/README.md

 Authors:

-Debbarni Sarkar
+-Debbarni Sarkar

-Samarth Verma
+-Samarth Verma

-Rupa Kumari
+-Rupa Kumari

-Yogita
+-Yogita

-Vipin Pal
+-Vipin Pal

-Satyendra Singh Yadav
+-Satyendra Singh Yadav

 Affiliation:

-Debbarni Sarkar, Samarth Verma, Rupa Kumari, and Satyendra Singh Yadav are with the Department of ECE, National Institute of Technology Meghalaya, India.
+-Debbarni Sarkar, Samarth Verma, Rupa Kumari, and Satyendra Singh Yadav are with the Department of ECE, National Institute of Technology Meghalaya, India.

-Yogita is with the Department of CSE, National Institute of Technology Kurukshetra, India
+-Yogita is with the Department of CSE, National Institute of Technology Kurukshetra, India

-Vipin Pal is with the Department of CSE, National Institute of Technology Delhi, India.
+-Vipin Pal is with the Department of CSE, National Institute of Technology Delhi, India.

 #